daireto/sqlactive/CONTRIBUTING.md

 Pull requests titles should be short and descriptive, and should not exceed 72 characters.
 Also, must follow the specified commit message format.

-## Thank You!

-Your contributions help make SQLActive better for everyone.
-Thank you for taking the time to improve the project!